conduktor/conduktor-public-charts/charts/console/README.md

 | `config.platform.https.selfSigned`     | Enable HTTPS with a self-signed certificate (not recommended for production) based on 'config.platform.external.url' (required).                     | `false`    |
 | `config.platform.https.existingSecret` | Enable HTTPS with an existing secret containing the tls.crt and tls.key (required).                                                                  | `""`       |

+A list of Kafka clusters can be configured by adding them under the `config.clusters` key.
+See [Install with a Kafka cluster](#install-with-a-kafka-cluster) below.
+Alternatively, clusters can be added in the Console UI.

 ### Platform Monitoring product Parameters

-You can paste here your Conduktor Console Cortex Configuration
+You can paste here your Conduktor Console Cortex configuration.

 Refer to our [documentation](https://docs.conduktor.io/platform/configuration/cortex/) for the full list of product configuration properties.